emberjs/guides/source/localizable/models/customizing-serializers.md

 If you find yourself needing to both serialize and deserialize the embedded relationship you can use the shorthand option of `{ embedded:
 'always' }`.
-The following example and the one above are equivalent.
+The example above could therefore be expressed as such:

 ```app/serializers/post.js
 import DS from 'ember-data';